 Read More: Deebot D45 Robotic Floor Vacuum Review

 Mistakes to Avoid

-Thinking that Canister and Upright Vacs are the Same: They are not; just because they are two common vacuum choices for the average floor doesn’t mean they are they same.
+Thinking that Canister and Upright Vacs are the Same: They are not; just because they are two common vacuum choices for the average floor doesn’t mean they are the same.
 Uprights are easier and faster to use.
 Canisters can provide more power and a larger carrying capacity.
-While they are becoming more similar in some ways, when it comes to actually taking the vacuum out and using it, the two are still quite different, and made for different purposes.
+While they are becoming more similar in some ways, when it comes to actually take the vacuum out and using it, the two are still quite different and made for different purposes.

-Believing all Canister Vacuums are Good at Picking Up Dust: Many of them are But it’s not a guaranteed specialty.
+Believing all Canister Vacuums are Good at Picking Up Dust: Many of them are, but it’s not a guaranteed specialty.
 A lot depends on sealing and filters, which differ greatly across vacuum models and even brands.
-Don’t assume you can pick a Hoover, Shark or Dyson model at random and get excellent dust control.
+Don’t assume you can pick a Hoover, Shark, or Dyson model at random and get excellent dust control.
 Look for HEPA filters, sealing technology, cyclonic canisters, and other positive signs.
-Our Miele pick also has a 1200 watt motor, which is another good sign that a vacuum cleaner means business.
+Our Miele vacuum pick also has a 1200-watt motor, which is another good sign that a vacuum cleaner means business.

 Thinking that Your Carpet Will Always be Safe: Because canister vacuums have lots of power, they don’t always treat carpets well.
 Delicate or high-pile carpets may get damaged on the highest settings, particularly when you have vacuum cleaners that can suck up bowling balls.
 We looked for vacuum units with reports that said they fared well on thick carpets or expensive rugs, but you should still be careful.
 Lower speeds if necessary, and vacuum carefully at first.
 If a vacuum cleaner does have a rating like 100 inches of water lift, be very careful using it for the first time, because that’s a whole lot of power aimed at your carpet.